 Retail Fraud in the Second Degree

-A misdemeanor which carries a maximum possible sentence of one year in jail, has the same elements as Retail Fraud in the First Degree but the value for that offense is set at between $200 and $1,000.
+A misdemeanor that carries a maximum possible sentence of one year in jail has the same elements as Retail Fraud in the First Degree, but the value for that offense is between $200 and $1,000.

 The third degree of the offense has a maximum possible sentence of 93 days and applies to offenses with property valued at under $200.
 Many defendants who are wrongfully charged because they made a simple error, because of an oversight, or because of an impulsive mistake are wrongfully charged in court.
 Retail Fraud 3rd Degree is a standard charge under these circumstances.

 In situations where a defendant has prior convictions for retail fraud, a new offense can be enhanced or raised to a more severe degree.
 If a defendant has 3 prior felony convictions, the maximum possible sentence can be up to life in prison.

 Trends in Retail Fraud Prosecutions and Collateral Consequences